m-0day/XWing_Dice_Sim/README.md

 ## But Why Do This?
 Are you insane?

 Only moderately.
 But A) this is a fun game that I play it with my 7 year old so-- bonding.
 He has a built-in sense of probabilities but this is the perfect opportunity to teach him about probability theory.
-And B) Let's be honest I would probably wind up doing this anyway.
+And B) Let's be honest I would probably wind up doing this anyway but try to do it in my head, do it badly, and then feel not so great about it.

-And the dice rolling in this game is FULL of probability theory to teach :)
+Teaching opportunity.

 To get an idea how obfuscated the probabilities of certain encounters can get consider this.
 An attacker and defender roll dice, one after the other.